Carrot (CRT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carrot Historical Price

-According to the latest data gathered on Carrot live price page, the current price of Carrot is 107.99USD.
-The circulating supply of Carrot(CRT) is 156.67K CRT , giving it a market capitalization of $16.92M.
+According to the latest data gathered on Carrot live price page, the current price of Carrot is 108.11USD.
+The circulating supply of Carrot(CRT) is 132.62K CRT , giving it a market capitalization of $14.34M.

 The Carrot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.